 The fair value of derivative instruments not traded in an active market is determined by using valuation techniques.
 These valuation techniques maximize the use of observable market data where available.
 If all significant inputs required to measure the fair value of an instrument are observable, the instrument is included in Level 2.
-As at December 31, 2020 and 2019, all of the Company's derivative financial instruments have been classified as Level 2 financial instruments according to the Company's fair value hierarchy.
+As at December 31, 2021 and 2020, all of the Company's derivative financial instruments have been classified as Level 2 financial instruments according to the Company's fair value hierarchy.
 The fair value of these instruments is determined using the Black-Scholes method.

 The Company did not apply hedge accounting on its outstanding derivatives.
-Therefore, changes in fair value are recorded in the Consolidated Statement of Loss and Comprehensive Loss on a mark to market basis and recorded in financial assets and liabilities.
-For the year ended December 31, 2020, the table below summarizes the movements in derivative assets (liabilities):
+Therefore, changes in fair value are recorded in the Consolidated Statement of Income (Loss) and Comprehensive Income (Loss) on a mark to market basis and recorded in financial assets and liabilities.
+For the twelve months ended December 31, 2021, the table below summarizes the movements in derivative assets (liabilities):